RemyVim/ink-if-story-template/docs/reference/user-input.md

 ---
 layout: default
 title: User Input
-description: >-
-  Add text input fields to collect player names and other input in your Ink story.
+description: Capture text input from readers and store it in Ink variables.
 ---
 # User Input